Skip to navigation Skip to content

 I got an HPOS message saying my patient is already registered at another practice.
 Can I register them at my practice?

 Patients should only be registered at the practice nominated as their usual care provider.
-If the patient has said they wish your practice to be their usual care provider, they can register them at their practice.
+If the patient has said they wish your practice to be their usual care provider, you can register them at your practice.

 Select Yes to continue the registration process in HPOS.